Average Rent Prices in Bismarck

 What does rent prices actually cost in Bismarck?
-For this smaller city of 74,000 residents, rent prices lands right near the national average — within a few percentage points of what most Americans pay.
+For this smaller city of 74,000 residents, rent prices is genuinely affordable here — about 29% below what most Americans pay.
 The city's economy — built on a midwestern economy that delivers solid value — wages are moderate, but so is everything else — shapes local pricing in ways that national averages don't capture.
 Here's what the data shows and what it means for your wallet.

 What makes Bismarck's market for rent prices distinct?
 Start with the labor market: a labor market where supply roughly matches demand, keeping service prices near national benchmarks.
 Add in a housing market that gives you more square footage per dollar than either coast, and you begin to see why prices land where they do.
 Lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Budget accordingly.